vondas-network/Bitcoin-knowledge/README.md

 # Software Library Ordinals

-A collection of user-inscribed libraries available on the Bitcoin blockchain
+vA collection of user-inscribed libraries available on the Bitcoin blockchain

 ## Javascript libraries as Ordinals